polgarp/polgarp.github.io/_pages/about.md

 ## Contact me

-I'm available as a fractional design leader, helping startups and scaleups to achieve their goals, for example:
+I'm available as a design mentor and a fractional design leader, helping startups and scaleups to achieve their goals, for example:
 1. Building effective design teams.
 2. Improving product discovery.
 3. Conducting user research.
 4. Promoting a user-centered culture.

-You can reach me at [hello@polgarp.com](mailto:hello@polgarp.com) with inquiries.
+Want to discuss your product?
+Need design or career advice?
+Lets discuss: [**hello@polgarp.com**](mailto:hello@polgarp.com).